The DVLA and Selling Your Car

 The right to use your private registration number is also lost if you sell or destroy your vehicle before you get the V778.
 If you decide not to use your personalised number plate, you can give up your right to it.
 You can apply to get a refund of the £80 cost, as long as it’s not been assigned to any vehicle.

 Need more help?
-Check out some of our other helpful articles below:
+Browse other helpful links below: